felixrabe-attic/gentlefn--gentledb4python/README.txt

 GentleDB - The Simplest Database in the World (Python implementation)
 =====================================================================

-A database so simple that even my girlfriend understands it.
+A database that even a non-scientist can understand.

 Database operations